When was gin born? From the original distillate to the king of botanical spirits: the story.

 The English Rise: “Dutch Courage” and the “Gin Craze”

-However, this uncontrolled spread led to a period known as the “Gin Craze” in the first half of the 18th century, when gin was consumed excessively, causing serious social problems.
-The British authorities intervened with restrictive laws to control its production and sale, but gin remained deeply rooted in English culture.
+However, this uncontrolled spread led to a period known as the "Gin Craze" in the first half of the 18th century, when gin was consumed excessively, causing serious social problems.
+British authorities intervened with restrictive laws to control its production and sale, but gin remained deeply rooted in English culture.

 The refinement and birth of modern gin